Keeping in Touch in Switzerland

-There is virtually no Internet censorship in Switzerland, so expats will have no trouble accessing the sites they are accustomed to at home.
+There is virtually no internet censorship in Switzerland, so expats will have no trouble accessing the sites they are accustomed to at home.

 Mobile phones in Switzerland

-Expats can apply for mobile phone contracts if they have a valid work permit for Switzerland and are registered at their local muncipality.
+Expats can apply for mobile phone contracts if they have a valid work permit for Switzerland and are registered at their local municipality.
 The necessary documents include proof of identification, banking details and proof of address.

 Contracts that include a phone usually run between 12 and 24 months, while some operators offer shorter contracts without one.

 Prepaid mobile cards are a good option in terms of flexibility, but their call rates are generally higher than contract rates.
 SIM cards can be bought at supermarkets, kiosks, and newsagents.

 International mobile calls are the most expensive.
 Expats who live close to the border, in cities like Geneva and Basel, have been known to receive data roaming messages, followed by a shock when they’re charged for international calls.